logo

 Diagnosing Low-Lying Placenta: Ultrasound Techniques

 In some cases, a transvaginal ultrasound, where the probe is inserted into the vagina can evaluate the placenta's position.
-However, this kind of ultrasound is recommended only for a more precise view.
+However, this ultrasound is recommended only for a more precise view.
 Once placenta previa has been diagnosed, your doctor will schedule regular scans to monitor the changes in the placenta's position.

 Risk Factors for Developing Low-Lying Placenta